This page contains affiliate links. Please read our disclosure for more info.

 In Le Marais there are plenty of options for dinner.
 If you are on a budget (or vegetarian), this area is known for its falafel—L’As du Fallafel is the most famous but there are many others.
 The grilled vegetable pitta sandwiches at Miznon also sound delicious.

-For something more traditionally French, Breizh Cafe is one of the best places for galettes and crepes in Paris and they have vegetarian options.
-It’s popular so make a reservation, get there early, or be prepared to wait.
-It’s on our list for next time.
+For something more traditionally French, Breizh Cafe is one of the best places for galettes and crepes in Paris, and they have vegan and vegetarian options (the vegan tofu and avocado galette is delicious).

-While you are in the area, it’s also worth seeing Le Village St Paul and Place des Vosges.
+While you are in Le Marais, it’s also worth seeing Le Village St Paul and Place des Vosges.

 Where to Stay in Paris

-If you are in Paris for a night or two, I recommend either staying somewhere on this route (St Germain or the Latin Quarter would be ideal) or if you have an early morning train, choose a hotel close to the train station.
+If you are in Paris for a night or two, I recommend either staying somewhere on this route (Saint-Germain-des-Pres or the Latin Quarter would be ideal) or if you have an early morning train, choose a hotel close to the train station.

 Gare du Nord is where the Eurostar train arrives and departs for London, and Gare de Lyon is the main station for travelling south (including the TGV to Italy).